Skip to content

 Between AXS Guard and 3rd party MTA

-The same principle applies to auto-responses sent from the AXS Guard to mailboxes of a 3rd party MTA.
-The AXS Guard has an option so that only a single auto-response message is sent per external address.
+The same principle applies to auto-responses sent from the AXS Guard appliance to mailboxes of a 3rd party MTA.
+AXS Guard has an option so that only a single auto-response message is sent per external address.
 This prevents message looping.
-While the auto-response function is enabled, the AXS Guard maintains a list of e-mail addresses to which an auto-response message has already been sent.
+While the auto-response function is enabled, AXS Guard maintains a list of e-mail addresses to which an auto-response message has already been sent.

 Important